This section describes how to enter Ediff from Magit buffers. For information on how to use Ediff itself, see (ediff)Top.

 the user for a command to run.

-This prefix command shows the following suffix commands in a popup buffer.
+This transient prefix command binds the following suffix commands and displays them in a temporary buffer until a suffix is invoked.

 Compare two revisions of a file using Ediff.